aerisweather/mapsgl-android-webview/README.md

 JSBuilder.getEndDate()
 JSBuilder.getCurrentDate()
 ```
-As an example, to retrieve map's current center coordinate:
+As an example, to retrieve the map's current center coordinate:

 ```
 Kotlin -> Javascript call:     JSBuilder.getCenter()